 There are also several important Nubian archaeological sites which have been dismantled block by block and moved to higher ground when the lake inundated the Nile Valley.
 The most notable are the temples of Abu Simbel, built by the Pharaoh Ramses II in 1200 BC; four immense statues of Ramses address the lake, designed as a show of strength, an awesome sentinel watching over any boats sailing into the Pharaoh’s lands.

 The fish populations of the original Nile River system were presented with a huge lake to live in and have thrived in their new habitat, especially the Tilapia and their predators, Nile perch, Tiger fish and species of big catfish; all of which provide anglers with some of the best fresh water fishing in the world.

 A small population of transient peasant fishermen commercially fish the lake using old methods, simple wooden boats with gill nets and living in ramshackle temporary camps.
 The residents are Bedouin camel and sheep herdsmen, who are seen grazing their flocks on the sparse vegetation growing on the shoreline.

 The weather is always sunny; most areas will not see any rain for five, ten or more years.
-Spectacular desert sunset are followed by a dazzling night sky full of brilliantly bright stars; in this part of the world there is no light pollution from our civilization something few people have ever experienced.
+Spectacular desert sunsets are followed by a dazzling night sky full of brilliantly bright stars; in this part of the world there is absolutely no light pollution from cities, a natural phenomenon few people have experienced.